-Another way to protect the water supply is prevention of cross connections and backflows from service connections.
+Cross Connection Control Program: Another way to protect the water supply is prevention of cross connections and backflows from service connections.
 As of July 2002, all new and retrofit water services require backflow protection.
 Backflows can occur whenever a potable water line is connected to fire protection, lawn irrigation, heating and air conditioning, or other equipment and piping.
 For instance, you're going to spray fertilizer on your lawn.
 You hook up your hose to the sprayer that contains the fertilizer.
 If the water pressure in the water main in the street drops at the same time you turn on the hose, the fertilizer may be sucked back into the drinking water pipes through the hose.
-A drop in pressure of water mains are most likely to occur due to either physical water main breaks or use of hydrants for fighting fires.
+Drops in pressure of water mains are most likely to occur due to either physical water main breaks or use of hydrants for fighting fires.
 Some other examples of a potential cross connection are a garden hose attached to a service sink with the end of the hose submerged in a tub full of detergent, left submerged in a swimming pool or submerged in an open cesspool.

-BI-ANNUAL WATER RATE: FIRST 4000 CUBIC FEET (30,000 GALLONS) \$75.00 \$2.50 FOR EVERY 100 CUBIC FEET OVER 4000 UP TO 10000 CUBIC FEET \$2.60 FOR EVERY 100 CUBIC FEET OVER 10000 CUBIC FEET WATER CONSERVATION OVERAGE RATE - EFFECTIVE JULY 1, 2008

-A free brochure titled "50 Cross-Connection Questions, Answers, & Illustrations Relating To Backflow Prevention Products and Protection of Safe Drinking Water Supply" is available for pick up at the Water Department office.
+BI-ANNUAL WATER RATE: FIRST 4000 CUBIC FEET (30,000 GALLONS) \$75.00 \$2.50 FOR EVERY 100 CUBIC FEET OVER 4000 UP TO 10000 CUBIC FEET \$2.60 FOR EVERY 100 CUBIC FEET OVER 10000 CUBIC FEET WATER CONSERVATION OVERAGE RATE - EFFECTIVE JULY 1, 2008 A free brochure titled "50 Cross-Connection Questions, Answers, & Illustrations Relating To Backflow Prevention Products and Protection of Safe Drinking Water Supply" is available for pick up at the Water Department office.
 For more information on preventing backflows, contact the Water Department or the Town of Wareham Plumbing Inspector.

-The following list is a summary of the Backflow Cross-Connection Program for 2008:
+The following list is a summary of the Backflow Cross-Connection Program for 2010:

-- In 2008 a reorganization of the District's "Tokay" database showed there were 134 Commercial, 26 Industrial, 29 Municipal, and 12 Institutional facilities in the District. - 129 facilities were surveyed for backflow cross connections within the four categories above which completed the initial survey of both new and old facilities in the District.
-Re-surveys are performed on existing sites based on their associated risk factors. - There are now a total of 144 Reduced Pressure Backflow Preventor (RPBP) devices and 170 Double Check Valve Assembly (DCVA) devices, for a combined total of 314 testable backflow devices registered in the District.
+- There are currently 153 Commercial, 26 Industrial, 29 Municipal, and 13 Institutional facilities in the District. - 9 new facilities were surveyed for backflow cross connections in 2010.
+Re-surveys are performed on existing sites based on their associated risk factors or change of use, 25 existing facilities were re-surveyed in 2010. - There are now a total of 160 Reduced Pressure Backflow Preventor (RPBP) devices and 192 Double Check Valve Assembly (DCVA) devices, for a combined total of 352 testable backflow devices registered in the District.

 The Wareham Fire District Water Department works hard to provide quality water to every tap.
 We ask you to help us protect and conserve our water sources.
 For our residential customers we offer free water conservation kits.
-To obtain one, please come by the water office.
+To obtain one, please come by the water department office.